IgniteUI/indigo-design-docfx/en/components/toast.md

 ## Styling

-The Toast comes with constrained styling possibility, allowing only control of the background and message text colors.
-However, it is highly advisable to choose between `white` and `grays.900` for the message text, whichever of the two gives better contrast with the background.
+The Toast comes with styling flexibility for background color and message text style.
+However, it is recommended to use `white`, `grays.900` or `black` for the message text, to assure optimal contrast with the background and legibility.

 <img class="responsive-img" src="../images/toast_styling.png" srcset="../images/toast_styling@2x.png 2x" />